 Sexual Interference vs. Sexual Assault

 Charges of sexual interference and sexual assault are similar but different charges.
-Essentially sexual interference is more specific and must involve the accused touching victims under the age of 16 for an intended sexual purpose.
+Essentially sexual interference is more specific and must involve the accused touching victims under the age of 16 years for an intended sexual purpose, of is the accused is in a position of trust the victims are under the age of 18 years.
 With sexual assault, the touching only needs to be sexual in nature.

 Registering As A Sex Offender